Jscherbe/vuepress-plugin-sassdoc/README.md

 ## Features

-- Can be used multiple times (useful for dividing things up into different 'pathBase')
 - Compiled Sass examples (Dart Sass)
-- Compiled Sass can be configured to use your own implementation, see options
+- Compiled examples can be configured to use your own implementation, see options (ie. if using node-sass for example)
-- Ability to add custom compiler (ie. if)
 - Preview HTML examples (demos, etc)
 - Content blocks between documented items
-- Custom group display names
+- Custom group display names by adding dash ie `/// @group util - Shared Utilities`
-- Ability to capture group descriptions (you can also use content blocks to describe groups)
+- Group descriptions pulled from lines after group definition (you can also use content blocks to describe groups)
 - Ability to override annotation and page templates
+- Can be used multiple times (useful for dividing things up into different 'pathBase')

 ## Compiled Examples